Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: Details of Noise Budgets

 \subsection{Birefringence Noise}

-The birefringence effects of the substrate and the coating will not only disrupt the polarization stability but can also couple to the phase noise if the orientation of the optic axis of each optical component is perturbed relative to the polarization of the signal light.
-The analysis from LIGO recently addresses this issue in a coherent way \cite{michimura2024effects} since it has a cavity with light bouncing back and forth.
-We will follow a similar treatment while taking into account the incoherent nature of perturbation in the VBG system.
-The light transmitted in the VBG system can be decomposed into parallel and orthogonal polarization with respect to the selected axis (e.g. the crystal axis of the first input lens), described using the Jones matrix as below
+Birefringence in both the substrate and the coating not only degrades polarization stability but can also couple to phase noise when the orientation of the optic axis of an optical component is perturbed relative to the polarization of the signal light.
+The analysis from LIGO recently addresses this issue in a coherent way \cite{michimura2024effects}, since they have a cavity with light bouncing back and forth.
+We will follow a similar treatment, but we will take into account the incoherent nature of perturbation in the VBG system.
+The light transmitted in the VBG system can be decomposed into parallel and orthogonal polarizations with respect to the selected axis (e.g., the crystal axis of the first input lens), described using the Jones matrix as below

 Then, when the ordinary axis of the mirror/lens (including the coating) is aligned with $E_\parallel$, the transfer matrix can be represented as